trufflesuite/trufflesuite.com/src/tutorial/index.md

 Things to notice:

+* The first line denotes the license for the contract - in our case MIT.
+This is written in comments, `//` indicates that everything following on the same line is a comment in Solidity.
-* The minimum version of Solidity required is noted at the top of the contract: `pragma solidity ^0.5.0;`.
+* The minimum version of Solidity required is noted at the top of the contract: `pragma solidity ^0.8.0;`.
 The `pragma` command means "*additional information that only the compiler cares about*", while the caret symbol (^) means "*the version indicated or higher*".
 * Like JavaScript or PHP, statements are terminated with semicolons.

 ### Variable setup